pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     TiDB Operator will use the `k8s.gcr.io/kube-scheduler` image.
 If you cannot download the image, you can modify the `scheduler.kubeSchedulerImageName` in the `${HOME}/tidb-operator/values-tidb-operator.yaml` file to `registry.cn-hangzhou.aliyuncs.com/google_containers/kube-scheduler`.

-    TiDB Operator will manage all TiDB clusters in the Kubernetes cluster by default.
+    TiDB Operator manages all TiDB clusters in the Kubernetes cluster by default.
 If you only need it to manage clusters in a specific namespace, you can set `clusterScoped: false` in `values.yaml`.

     > **Note:**
     >